-Canon G1 X Mark III versus Leica CL
+Canon G1 X Mark III vs Leica CL

-The Canon PowerShot G1 X Mark III and the Leica CL (Typ 7323) are two digital cameras that were revealed to the public, respectively, in October 2017 and November 2017.
+The Canon PowerShot G1 X Mark III and the Leica CL (Typ 7323) are two digital cameras that were announced, respectively, in October 2017 and November 2017.
 The G1X Mark III is a fixed lens compact, while the CL is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Leica provides 24.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Leica provides 24.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.